codescoop/virtual-assistant/README.md

-# Virtual Desktop Assistant
+# Virtual Assistant
-A virtual assistant written in Python to help and perform the general day to day task.
+A virtual desktop assistant written in Python to help and perform the general day to day task.